-Cisco Security Intelligence Operations has detected significant activity related to spam e-mail messages that appear to come from a personal user e-mail account.
+Cisco Security has detected significant activity related to spam e-mail messages that appear to come from a personal user e-mail account.
 The subject of the e-mail is just a number and the message body contains only a link.
 The link directs the recipient's browser to download the file surprise.exe.
 When executed, this file attempts to infect the user's system with malicious code.

 E-mail messages that are related to this threat (RuleID2283) may contain a link to the file surprise.exe.